Honda Civic (first generation): Model year changes

 The Civic was one of the first Honda cars to be sold in Britain when it was launched there in 1972, at a time when the sale of Japanese cars from Honda's competitors Nissan and Toyota were soaring.
+The 1972 Honda Civic marked the debut of Honda’s iconic Civic line, which quickly gained recognition as a compact, economical, and reliable car.
+Designed to compete in a growing market for small, fuel-efficient vehicles, the Civic featured a transverse-mounted engine and front-wheel drive, which maximized interior space while maintaining a small exterior footprint.
+The Civic’s practicality and innovative engineering set the stage for its enduring success.
 Its compact design and economical engine ensured that it sold well in Britain in the aftermath of the 1973 oil crisis.

 The four-door sedan version of this body style (basically identical to the hatchback but with fixed rear window and opening lower trunk lid) was never available in the United States, and the five-door hatchback did not appear until 1978, just before the introduction of the second generation model.
 The five-door had been presented in Japan in September 1977, with the four-door sedan being retired in June 1978.

 The Civic's smaller size allowed it to outperform American competitors such as the Chevrolet Vega and Ford Pinto.
 When the 1973 oil crisis struck, automobile buyers turned to economy cars.
 Good fuel mileage benefited the standing of the Honda Civic in the lucrative U.S. market.
 In the United States after 1976, the advertising campaign used to introduce the Civic was, "Honda, we make it simple." (replacing the tagline "What the world is coming to.")
 The tagline (also known by the WMIS acronym) was later used with other Honda motor vehicles until the 1984 model year when the company revamped its product lineup.